-- 1- Remove all pieces from the board except for Kings. - 2- Press NEW GAME. - 3- Press PROBLEM E and 1 LEDs are lit to show location of a King.
-The E LED is steadily lit to signify a white piece is on E1. - 4- Press PROBLEM again E and 8 LEDs are lit to show location of a King.
-The fact that the E LED is flashing indicates a black piece type on E8.
-For this exercise, we will leave the Kings where they are currently located. - 5- Press the Key adjacent to the knight symbol (HINT).
+- 1 Remove all pieces from the board except for Kings. - 2 Press NEW GAME. - 3 Press PROBLEM computer now shows location of white King.

+- 4 Press PROBLEM again computer now shows location of black King.
+This serves to remind you that (however obvious it may seem) it is best to locate the Kings first so as not to forget them.
+Should you try to set up a position and forget to put the Kings on the board, the computer will be unable to proceed with the play of the game.
+For this exercise, we will leave the Kings where they are currently located. - 5 Press the Key adjacent to the knight symbol (HINT).
 Only the 8 LED will light.
 This is because you have entered Problem Mode immediately after pressing NEW GAME and have not yet made a move.
 When this is done, the board is clear of all pieces except for Kings.
-Therefore, the computer has scanned all rows (ranks) and finds them all to be vacant of knights. - 6- Take a white knight from the pieces you have removed and press it down on square G5 (file G, rank 5).
-The appropriate LEDs will light steadily and the computer has recorded a white knight at that location. - 7- Take a black knight from the pieces you have removed and press it down on square C4 (file C, rank 4).
+Therefore, the computer has scanned all rows (ranks) and finds them all to be vacant of knights. - 6 Take a white knight from the pieces you have removed and press it down on square G5 (file G, rank 5).
+The appropriate LEDs will light steadily and the computer has recorded a white knight at that location. - 7 Take a black knight from the pieces you have removed and press it down on square C4 (file C, rank 4).
 The appropriate LEDs will light steadily.
 Press the knight down on the square again.
 This time the C LED is flashing.
-You have now successfully recorded a black knight at that location into the computer's memory. - 8- Press the Key adjacent to the pawn symbol.
-As the computer shows no pawns on the board, the 8 LED only will light. - 9- Take a white pawn from the pieces you have removed and press it down on square F6 the appropriate LEDs will light steadily.
-Take another white pawn and press it down on square E4 the appropriate LEDs will light steadily.
-White pawns are recorded at F6 and E4. - 10-Take a black pawn from the pieces you have removed and press it down on square B3 the appropriate

-LEDs will light.
+You have now successfully recorded a black knight at that location into the computer's memory. - 8 Press the Key adjacent to the pawn symbol.
+As the computer shows no pawns on the board, the 8 LED only will light. - 9 Take a white pawn from the pieces you have removed and press it down on square F6 - the appropriate LEDs will light steadily.
+Take another white pawn and press it down on square E4 - the appropriate LEDs will light. - 10 Take a black pawn from the pieces you have removed and press it down on square B3 the appropriate LEDs will light.
 Press it down again and the B LED will flash.
 You have now recorded a black pawn at square B3 into the computer's memory.
-Now press the CLEAR KEY to exit Problem Mode.
-The board position you have entered should look like this:
+Now press the CLEAR to exit Problem Mode.
+The board position you have entered should look like this.